 The following is a guide to foods that should be avoided and for how long:

 Remember, babies’ growth and developments are important indicators of how your baby is going.
-Well-meaning comments and advice from friends and family can sometimes make even the most confident mum question her abilities, but be assured by taking your cues from the one who knows best: your bub! h3.
-The Australian Dietary Guidelines for Children, 2003 h4.
-Encourage and support breastfeeding * Generally most research supports exclusive breastfeeding for between four and six months of age
+Well-meaning comments and advice from friends and family can sometimes make even the most confident mum question her abilities, but be assured by taking your cues from the one who knows best: your bub!
+You can also find more information in the Infant Feeding Guidelines.

 Children and adolescents should be encouraged to: